following5/ocde-addons/README.md

-This repository contains some useful scripts and information, which have been dismissed from the [Opencaching.de repo](https://github.com/OpencachingDeutschland/oc-server3) or never made it there.
+This repository contains some useful scripts and information for developers, which have been dismissed from the [Opencaching.de repo](https://github.com/OpencachingDeutschland/oc-server3) or never made it there.